 As someone who earns money online, I use a Wise digital bank account to receive my funds, but I can’t simply ‘tap and go’ in Argentina with my Wise card.
 Not unless I want to pay double for every transaction.

 Now, I’ve previously covered in-depth the currency woes of Argentina and what causes them.
-So for the sake of brevity it’s worth saying that as a foreigner working online from Argentina or as a tourist visiting Argentina, you only need to know 2 exchange rates.
+So, for the sake of brevity, it’s worth noting that as a foreigner working online from Argentina, or as a tourist visiting Argentina, you only need to know 2 exchange rates.
 Those are the ‘official’ exchange rate and the ‘dollar blue’.

 The official exchange rate is what the Argentine Government say’s the peso is worth and the ‘blue dollar’ (dólar blue) is what everyone else say’s the peso is worth.
 The official rates are what XE.com shows you.
 And the real exchange rate is what you can check on ‘dolarhoy’.

 I get all my USD and Euro payments in my Wise account and I send myself money every couple of weeks via Western Union.
-Western Union pays out cash at the unofficial exchange rate, negating any need for a foreigner to interact with the Argentine banking system or deal with currency exchangers.
+Western Union pays out cash at the unofficial blue exchange rate.
+Thereby negating any need for a foreigner to interact with the Argentine banking system, or deal with currency exchange shops.

 Buying Real Estate In Argentina To Stay Longer